 Your body may have less energy, less ability, and less independence than it used to.
 In essence, you are being pulled in many directions, and they all require your attention.
 Figuring out what to give your limited energy to is a daily struggle that has its peaks and valleys.

-These additional life stressors may lead to psychological distress.
-Some warning signs that you or someone you love is experiencing psychological distress due to a medical condition might include:
+All of these life stressors may lead to psychological distress.
+Some warning signs that you or someone you love is experiencing psychological distress in relation to their medical condition might include:

 - Loss of purpose or meaning